HopopOps/k8s-ldap-auth/README.md

 `PLATFORM` defaults to `linux/arm/v7,linux/arm64/v8,linux/amd64`

 ## What's next

- - Group search for ldap not supporting memberof attribute
+ - Group search for ldap not supporting `memberof` attribute ;
- - Helm chart
+ - Helm chart ;
- - Persisting certificates for jwt signing and validation so we can have multiple replicas
+ - Persisting certificates for jwt signing and validation so we can have multiple replicas of the server.